I still know it's you! On Challenges in Anonymizing Source Code: Introduction

 While authorship attribution of source code resembles a valuable tool for digital forensics, it also poses a threat to developers of anti-censorship and privacy-enhancing technologies.
 Anonymous contributors to open-source projects, such as Tor~\citep{DinMatSyv04} and I2P~\cite{NguKinAntPol18}, become identifiable through learning-based attribution and might be prosecuted for their work in repressive countries.
 Unfortunately, defenses against this threat have received little attention so far.
 Even worse, prior work has shown that strong obfuscation of source code is still not sufficient to prevent an attribution~\citep[see][]{IslHarLiuNar+15, AbuAbuMohNya+18, CalYamDauHar+18}, indicating the challenge of protecting developers.

 In this paper, we tackle this problem and study the \emph{\mbox{anonymization} of source code} from a theoretical and practical perspective.
 To this end, we propose a framework for reasoning about code anonymization and attribution.
 Based on this framework, we introduce the concept of a \emph{$k$-anonymous} program, that is, a program that cannot be attributed to one of $k$ authors and hence is protected by an anonymity set.
 We prove that changing a given source code, so that it becomes $k$-anonymous in the general case is unfortunately not computable and resembles an undecidable problem.
-Consequently, a general method for code anonymization cannot exist and thus the pursuit of strict $k$-anonymity is a dead end for research.
+Consequently, a universal method for code anonymization cannot exist and so the search of practical protection is a challenge for research.

-As a remedy, we derive a relaxed concept that we denote as \emph{$k$-uncertainty}.
+As a remedy, we derive a relaxed concept that we denote as \mbox{\emph{$k$-uncertainty}}.
 Instead of a program being perfectly indistinguishable between authors, we require that it is attributed to $k$~authors with similar confidence.
 While this concept cannot overcome the undecidability of $k$-anonymity, it provides a novel means for \emph{measuring} the protection of developers.
 By inspecting the confidence range of the $k$ most similar authors in an attribution, we can evaluate how well a developer is hidden in an anonymity set.
 Based on this concept, we introduce a numerical measure called \emph{uncertainty score} that ranges from 0 (no protection) to 1 ($k$-anonymity) and can be used to empirically assess how well a source code is protected.
 As a result, it becomes possible to empirically compare techniques for protecting the identity of developers.